Hanzo253/Video-Game-Rental-Central-Landing-Page/Website Content/content.md

 ## Branding

-Headline: The spot where gamers can rent and play with low costs
+Headline: The website where gamers can rent and play with low costs

 Primary Brand Color: #e03131
 Grey Brand Color: #495057